dirkwalther/saxs3d/README.md

 Synopsis: A reconstruction algorithm is described to yield three-dimensional models from one-dimensional SAXS data of biomolecules in solution.

+Instructions also provided in: index.html (included in the distribution)

 Available Programs:

 saxs3d  - model reconstruction from SAXS scattering profile data